Nexo Cryptocurrency Lending

 Decentralised finance (DeFi) applications are not controlled by a centralised institution.
 All protocols are built into the underlying code and govern how transactions work, as in the case of MakerDao.
 There is no one entity overseeing and regulating the process.

 That freedom allows cryptocurrency investors to do almost anything with their assets – buy, sell, leverage and lend.
 DeFi applications such as decentralised exchanges (DEXs) or lending and borrowing protocols rely on user-supplied liquidity.
 This liquidity is often collected in the form of liquidity pools.
 Liquidity pools are a pot of cryptocurrency assets that other users can then trade or exchange with.
 In return for depositing assets into a liquidity pool, liquidity providers earn a share of all fees collected.
-Each liquidity pool will have an associated interest rate, which will vary depending on the demand for tokens in the pool.
+Each liquidity pool will have an associated APY, which will vary depending on the demand for tokens in the pool.

-To earn interest from DeFi lending, a user will need to find a DAI liquidity pool on either a DEX, such as Uniswap, or a lending protocol, such as AAVE.
+To earn yield from DeFi lending, a user will need to find a DAI liquidity pool on either a DEX, such as Uniswap, or a lending protocol, such as AAVE.
 The liquidity pool will have an associated APY.
 Once DAI tokens have been deposited into the liquidity pool a user will start earning rewards.
 Rewards may be received as DAI or as the native cryptocurrency token of the DeFi application.

 Note: Liquidity pools on DEXs often contain a cryptocurrency pairing.
 For example, DAI:ETH.
 In this example, a user would need to deposit equal amounts of DAI and ETH into the liquidity pool.Back to top